skatejs/skatejs/docs/examples/README.md

   }
   renderCallback () {
     // By separating the strings (and not using template literals or string
-    // concatenation) it ensures the strings are diffed indepenedently.
+    // concatenation) it ensures the strings are diffed independently.
 If
-    // you select "Count" with your mouse, it will not deselect whenr endered. return skate.h('div', 'Count ', this.count);
+    // you select "Count" with your mouse, it will not deselect when rendered. return skate.h('div', 'Count ', this.count);
   }
 });